billdevcode/github-followers/README.md

 ## Tools

-- Bootstrapped with minimal codes using [create-react-app](https://github.com/facebookincubator/create-react-app).
+- Bootstrapped with minimal codes using <a href="https://github.com/facebookincubator/create-react-app" target="_blank">create-react-app</a>.
 Mainly `App`, `/src/index` and `registerServiceWorker` files.
 - ReactJS - the cool stuff are in `/src`
 - Components tested with Jest/Enzyme (`yarn test`)
-- Hosted on Heroku (free hosting but takes a while to load) - https://github-followers-avatar.herokuapp.com/
+- Hosted on Heroku (free hosting but takes a while to load) - <a href="https://github-followers-avatar.herokuapp.com/" target="_blank">https://github-followers-avatar.herokuapp.com/</a>
 - Responsive across devices
 - Cross-browser tested